Gustav Bauer: Political career

-Imperial Germany and revolutionary period
+Imperial Germany and the revolutionary period

 In 1912, Bauer was elected to the Reichstag for the Social Democratic Party of Germany (SPD) in a constituency of Breslau in the Prussian province of Silesia.
-In October 1918, he became state secretary (similar to a minister) in the Ministry of Labour in the cabinet of Max von Baden, a position he remained in throughout the Revolution of 1918/19.
+In October 1918, he became state secretary (similar to a minister) in the Ministry of Labour in the cabinet of Max von Baden, a position he remained in throughout the Revolution of 1918–1919.
 After Baden resigned on 9 November 1918, Bauer continued to serve under Chancellor Friedrich Ebert (SPD) and then under the Council of the People's Deputies, also headed by Ebert, which replaced the imperial chancellorship.

-On 12 November the Council issued an appeal "To the German People" that included a number of promises related to labour, notably the introduction of the eight-hour workday and the creation and protection of jobs.
+On 12 November 1918, the Council issued an appeal "To the German People" that included a number of promises related to labour, notably the introduction of the eight-hour workday and the creation and protection of jobs.
 In the following weeks, the Council issued decrees regulating the hiring, dismissal and pay of industrial workers, including war invalids and demobilised military personnel.
 In the Stinnes–Legien Agreement of 15 November, industry agreed to introduce the eight-hour workday, guarantee demobilised workers the right to their pre-war jobs and recognise trade unions as the sole representatives of the workers.

 Weimar Republic

 Chancellor

 In January 1919, Bauer was elected to the Weimar National Assembly for Magdeburg in Prussian Saxony.
 In February, he became minister of labour in Philipp Scheidemann's cabinet, Germany's first democratically elected national government.
 After Scheidemann resigned on 20 June 1919 in protest against the terms of the Treaty of Versailles, both Eduard David and Hermann Müller of the Social Democrats refused the offer to succeed him as minister president.
-Bauer accepted the position on 20 June even though he had until then been a vocal critic of the Treaty.
+Bauer accepted the position on 20 June, even though he had until then been a vocal critic of the Treaty.
 Part of his willingness to take on the difficult responsibility of getting the Treaty through the Assembly came from his personal friendship with Friedrich Ebert and part from a sense of duty: "We are not standing here out of the interest of our parties, and even less – believe me – out of ambition.
 We are standing here out of a feeling of responsibility, in the awareness that it is our damned duty to save what can be saved."
 The National Assembly approved the Treaty 237 to 138 on 23 June, and representatives of Bauer's government signed it on 28 June.

 On 31 July, the Assembly passed the proposal for the Weimar Constitution that it had drawn up and debated.
 President Ebert signed it on 11 August, and when it came into force on 14 August, Bauer's position took the name "chancellor".
 The National Assembly dissolved itself on 21 May 1920.
 After the Reichstag election on 6 June 1920, the Republic's first Reichstag took its place.